This guide explains how to use the board for administrators.

 [Users/Approvers]

-This will appear when you select [Approver Only].
+This will appear when you select [For approver only].
 Select users as approvers and add them.

 [Action]

-This option appears when you select “Create Action” under [Select Action].
+This option appears when you select the [Create action] menu item under [Select Action].
 Enter a name for the action you want to create.

 Click the cell where the transition is defined to open the transition editing screen.
-The items you can change are the same as in “Adding a Transition”.
+The items you can change are the same as in “Add Transition”.

 ACTIONS Tab